 When and Where was he Born?

 Edmond Halley was the son of a wealthy London businessman.

 Chronology/Biography of Edmond Halley:

-1676: Left for the British Island of St. Helena to make the first catalogue of the stars in the Southern hemisphere.
+1676: Halley left for the British Island of St. Helena to make the first catalogue of the stars in the Southern hemisphere.

-1680: Edmond Halley visited Paris observing comets and their orbits which led him to successfully predict the return of one seen in 1583.
+1680: He visited Paris observing comets and their orbits which led him to successfully predict the return of one seen in 1583.
 This became known as Halley’s comet.
 He was the first also to observe the transit of Mercury.

 1683: Worked on magnetic variations and the barometric pressure of the air on earth at various heights above sea level.
 (Based on the theories of Robert Boyle).

 1686: Studied the Trade Winds and also monsoons.

 1687: Edmond Halley encouraged Isaac Newton to write “Principia Mathematica” and organised and paid for the publication himself.

 1693: With the Publication of his “Breslau Table of Mortality” he was the first to organise fully the basis of life assurance and annuities.